Former England captain Houghton not in Euros squad

 Manchester City forward Chloe Kelly has been included after recovering from a serious knee injury and will be one of nine players taking part in their first major tournament.

+"[Kelly] has been growing and growing.
+She is excited and we are excited.
+We have three preparation games so hopefully we can see her a little bit more."

+The Lionesses, who are hosting the tournament, are in Group A for the Euros with Austria - their first opponents on 6 July - Norway and Northern Ireland.

 "I am excited by what is possible for this group.
-We all know this is a huge opportunity and it is one we have to grab with both hands," said manager Serena Wiegman.
+We all know this is a huge opportunity and it is one we have to grab with both hands," said Wiegman.

 "The chance to represent the nation on such a big stage on home soil is one to relish.
 This group so far has proven they are prepared to give it all they have in every training session, in every meeting and in every game.